 A comparison of the demographics of HRT-2 and SETs was conducted for the second set of data.
 This included 28 HRTs from HRT-2 and 51 SETs from SET-1 from across Japan who were all teaching in elementary schools at the time.
-However, 18% of the SETs had licenses for junior or senior high school but not elementary school.
-Additionally, 23.5% of the SETs had less than three years of elementary school teaching experience, as opposed to 14.3% of the HRTs.
-These results indicate that some SETs may be less familiar than HRTs with the elementary school system and the school culture and have limited experience teaching English to young learners in the classroom.
+However, 18% of the SETs had licenses for junior or senior high school, but not elementary school.
+78.6% of HRTs and 43.1% of SETs had not had any experience teaching in junior high schools or private institutions.
+These results indicate that some SETs may not be familiar with the elementary school system and the school culture and may have limited to no experience teaching English to young learners in the classroom.

-Asked to assess their English proficiency, 11.8% of SETs perceived themselves as advanced, equivalent to Eiken Grade 1 or CEFR C1, whereas none of the HRT-2 rated their English proficiency at those levels.
-Nearly three quarters (70.9%) of SETs described their English level as high intermediate (Eiken G2-preG1/CEFR B2), whereas only a third (35.7%) of HRT-2 did.
+Asked to assess their English proficiency, 11.8% of SETs perceived themselves as advanced, equivalent to Eiken Grade 1 or CEFR C1, while none of the HRT-2 rated their English proficiency at those levels.
+70.9% of SETs described their English level as high intermediate (Eiken G2-preG1/CEFR B2), where only a third (35.7%) of HRT-2 did.
 Only 5.9% of SETs judged themselves at a basic level (Eiken G3/CEFR A1), compared to 35.7% of HRT-2.
 These self-evaluations suggest that SETs may have higher English proficiency than the majority of elementary school teachers in general.
-However, it must be taken into account that the SETs who responded to the survey were members of professional study groups and so were likely to be highly motivated teachers willing to learn and interested in improving their skills.
+However, it must be taken into account that the SETs who responded to the survey were members of professional study groups, so were likely to be highly motivated teachers willing to learn and interested in improving their skills.
 The implementation of SETs is administered differently according to the region and the school, and from interviews conducted we learned that not all SETs have the necessary background or expertise to teach English in elementary schools.
 This is an issue that requires further research.